 - Memory Usage alert – Triggered when Memory usage on the Hypervisor (or one or more of the hosts in a pool) is above a configured threshold.

-- Network Usage alert – Triggered when Memory usage on the Hypervisor (or one or more of the hosts in a pool) is above a configured threshold.
+- Network Usage alert – Triggered when Network usage on the Hypervisor (or one or more of the hosts in a pool) is above a configured threshold.

 - Disk Usage alert – Triggered when Disk throughput on a storage volume is above a configured threshold.